SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 ### Negative Analysis
 This project also had some shortcomings and challenges:

-- Wrong Unreal Version:
-We made this game in Unreal Engine 5.4 because that's the version available on the university computers.
-However, one of our team members used Unreal Engine 5.5.4 and pushed their changes.
-Now we're in the final days before submission and don't have time to fix it.

   "When you open the project, it opens in 5.5.4."